ultraio/docs-blockchain/docs/guides/Wallet Extension/stablishing-connection.md

 ### Eagerly Connecting

-After a web application connects to Ultra Wallet for the first time, it gains a trusted status.
+After a web application connects to the Ultra Wallet for the first time, it gains a trusted status.
 Once this trust is established, the application can seamlessly link with Ultra Wallet during future visits or when the page is refreshed, eliminating the need to ask the user for authorization.
 This concept is commonly known as "eagerly connecting".

 To implement this, web applications should pass an `onlyIfTrusted` option into the `connect()` call.